 “I believe now, that dogs are meant to eat raw.”

 She points out that dogs were eating raw food before kibble was even invented.

 “Those dogs were mostly relatively healthy and lived longer than our dogs do now.”

-If your dog would like to try Darwin’s raw food, the company has a trial going on where you can get up to 75% off on your first 10 pounds of food.
+If your dog would like to try Darwin’s raw food, the company has a trial going on where you can get 10 pounds of raw food delivered to your door for just $14.95 and free shipping.
 Learn more.